 As an IB school, Riverside also undergoes regular evaluation visits and a 5-year review programme by the IB to ensure that implementation of the programme meets the standards established by the IB.

 Yes, we believe that the approaches to learning that students acquire during their time at Riverside will help them build confidence to adapt to changes and be resourceful in seeking the knowledge they require.

 We also keep in touch with our alumni and regularly hear about the good progress the students are making in their new schools and Universities.

 Riverside teachers come from across the English speaking world, in particular the United Kingdom, the United States, Canada, Australia and New Zealand.
 Our French, German, Spanish and Czech teachers primarily teach in their first language.
 In addition to being teaching certified graduates many of our teaching staff hold higher degrees.

 Teachers are fully qualified in the subjects they teach and all teachers undergo regular evaluation and training.

 Please see the ‘Employment’ section of the school website to find details of the recruitment process and information about working at Riverside.

 Yes, Riverside students wear a school uniform in the school colours of blue, white, red and black.
 In the High School students have a colour code and dress up to come to school.
 The corporate image in the High School is that of future men and women about town.

-We recognize that all our students have their own needs, their talents and skills and do all we can to draw these from them through academic subjects, sport, the arts and drama.
+We recognise that all our students have their own needs, their talents and skills and do all we can to draw these from them through academic subjects, sport, the arts and drama.
 Specialist teaching staff throughout the school provide support, teaching and advice for students with particular needs and to extend the gifted and talented.